vgotra/MigrateNetSolutionToNetCore/README.md

 Notes: ONLY for TEST usage for checking problems during migration to .Net Core

 ## Usage:
+** Please use with source repository to revert changes in case of problems**
 ``` cmd
 .\MigrateNetSolutionToNetCore.ps1 -startDirectory "C:\Path"
 ```